AndriyKurdyukov/Solutions-for-programming-challenges/README.md

 # Solutions
-here i back up my codewars solutions. you are encouraged to try to solve them on your own.
+here i back up my solutions for various programming challenges. you are encouraged to try to solve them on your own.